nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `list-an`

+### Listing a particular patients' appointment notes: `list-an`

+Shows a list a particular patients' appointment notes.

+Format: `list-an PATIENT_INDEX`

+* Lists all appointment notes at the specified `INDEX` for given patient from `PATIENT_INDEX`.
+* The index refers to the index number shown in the displayed patient list.
+* The patient index refers to the index number shown in the displayed patient list.
+* The index **must be a positive integer** 1, 2, 3, …

+Examples:
+* `list-an 1`

 ### Adding an appointment note: `add-an`

 Adds an appointment note to a patient.
 Please note that the time parameter is in 24-hour format.